 In a small pot, whisk together egg yolks, large egg, and lime sugar until well combined.

-Add the ⅓ cup of juice, whisk until well combined.
+Add the ⅓ cup of juice to the egg mixture, whisk until well combined.

-Cook over medium heat, whisking constantly, until mixture thickens.
+Cook this lime mixture over medium heat (or lower), whisking constantly, until mixture thickens.

 Ideally, you want the mixture to reach 165F - I use a surface thermometer for this.

-Once mixture is thick/hot enough, transfer to a bowl.
+Once mixture is thick/hot enough, transfer to a heat proof bowl.
 Add the pieces of butter, whisking until well incorporated.

 Once all of the butter has melted in and been fully incorporated into the curd, tint green with food colouring, if desired.